Nicholas Krawciw

 Nicholas Stephen Hordij Krawciw (Микола Кравців) (November 28, 1935 – September 29, 2021) was a United States Army Major General who served two tours of duty in the Vietnam War, and served as commanding general of the 3rd Infantry Division from 1987 to 1989.

 Early life and education

-Krawciw was born on November 28, 1935, to Bohdan and Neonila Krawciw, in Lviv, Galicia, Poland (present-day Ukraine).
+Krawciw was born on November 28, 1935, to Bohdan and Neonila Krawciw, in Lwów, Poland (present-day Ukraine).
 His family moved to Germany during World War II and to the United States in 1949.
 As a youth, Krawciw grew up in a Philadelphia Ukrainian-American community and was able to speak the Ukrainian language.
 He was a member of Plast, a Ukrainian scouting organization, and attended the Bordentown Military Institute.
 He entered the United States Military Academy at West Point in 1955, where he played varsity soccer, became a cadet regimental commander, and was in the graduating class of 1959.
 Krawciw earned a Bachelor of Science degree from the United States Military Academy and later received a Master of Science degree in international relations from George Washington University.